Mertozturkk/gitpulse/README.md

 gitpulse --help
 ```

+---

-🛠️ Contributing
+## 🛠️ Contributing

 Pull requests and issues are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

 1. Fork the repository
 2. Create a feature branch
 3. Open a pull request
 4. Describe your changes clearly

+---

+## 📦 Versioning & Releases

+This project uses [semantic versioning](https://semver.org/) for long-term maintainability.
+You can always install the latest stable version with the `@latest` tag using Go, or check [Releases](https://github.com/Mertozturkk/gitpulse/releases) for versioned binaries in the future.

+---

 ## License